yjzhu-solar/yjzhu-solar.github.io/menu/resources.md

 *Note: Some of the files are shared using Google drive for the purpose of preview.
 Please use the VPN to visit them if you have network issues.*

 ### Lecture Notes
-Some of the pooly-hand-written lecture notes of my undergraduate & graduate level courses:
+Some of my poorly-hand-written lecture notes of the undergraduate & graduate level courses:

 #### Undergraduate courses in PKU
 [Theoretical Astrophysics (理论天体物理)](/assets/pdf/SteAtmos_comp.pdf){:target="_blank"} taught by Dr. Fukun Liu (刘富坤) in Fall 2017.